 - The Ministry of Culture in France(Ministère de la Culture): Délégation générale à la langue française et aux langues de France (DGLFLF)

 - Centre National du livre– A fund for literature and translations

 - The Erasmus Plus Programme

-- Funding from the Ministry of Education and Culture in Iceland (2016)
+- Funding from the Ministry of Education and Culture in Iceland (2016 and 2020)

 - Icelandic Language Cultivation Fund